davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### Why is monitoring the LAMP stack important?

-Your users' experience depends on the performance of your infrastructure.
-By bringing your LAMP stack's performance data into Datadog, you can visualize and communicate information that represents steady state performance, outages and incidents, scalability needs, and potential problems.
+By bringing your LAMP stack's performance data into Datadog, you can visualize and communicate information that represents application performance, outages and incidents, scalability needs, and potential problems.

 ### What you'll learn in this post

-This article guides you through installing and configuring the Datadog Agent, and instrumenting some basic code to gather the type of data that can help you understand your application's performance.
+This article guides you through installing and configuring the Datadog Agent and instrumenting some basic code to gather the type of data that can help you understand your application's performance.

-Once the Agent is running and the host is configured, you'll view application data within your Datadog account using default dashboards.
-You'll finish by creating a basic customized dashboard that combines metrics from all the components of your LAMP stack.
+Once the Agent is running, you'll view application data in Datadog's default dashboards.
+You'll finish by creating a basic customized dashboard that combines metrics from all components of your LAMP stack.

 ## Prerequisites